VinayKale1998/FlashCard/README.md

 This page renders a list of Groups(decks) if created

 **FlashCard**
-This page renders the expansion of the selected Groups by rendering the term details using a carousel for images
+This page renders the expansion of the selected Groups by rendering the term details using a carousel for images and allows user to download and share the current deck

 ## Store Folder